ellioteton/BTRY4840/README.md

-Please view the docx or pdf documents for an outline of this repository.
+Please view README.md.pdf for an outline of this repository.